shivannis/xandr-docs-public/xandr-docs/articles/invest/buy-mobile-inventory-via-rtb.md

 - **Media Budget** - How much you are willing to spend on buying mobile media (in dollars or impressions).

 - **Buying Strategies** - Buying via RTB means you want to run on in-app and/or device-optimized web inventory from other networks on the
-  Xandr platform as well as external supply sources.
+  Microsoft Advertising platform as well as external supply sources.
 For RTB buys, you define exactly how you want to value impressions and submit bids.

 - **Learn Budget** - How much you are willing to spend on optimizing your campaign (in dollars or impressions).
 Learn budget only applies when buying third-party inventory using a strategy involving optimization.